-Widths and Depth

-A Renal The second Location at site: (Indicate where in sample reach, ex. d/s of kick area)

-ALL AND AL A - Bankfull Width:(m) B - Wetted Stream Width:(m)

-C - Bankfull-Wetted Depth (height from water surface t o Bankfull):(cm)

-A The same feel Construction to a second

-and the second s + + B

-V4 V5 D4 D5 and the second s

-1 - The second second

-Note: Wetted widths > 5 m, measure a minimum of 5-6 equidistant Wetted widths < 5 m, measure 3-4 equidistant locations. ocations; and at a
+AND A REAL Widths and Depth and the second second second all the state of the Location at site:(in ndicate where in sample reach, ex. d/s of kick area) and the second A - Bankfull Width:(m) B - Wetted Stream Width:(m) C - Bankfull-Wetted Depth (height from water surface to Ba ankfull):(cm) ţc A V4 V5 D4 D5 Note: Wetted widths > 5 m, measure a minimum of 5-6 equidistant locat Wetted widths < 5 m, measure 3-4 equidistant locations. iions;